mellyzarsmwn/cv/README.md

 <h3> PT Rajamobil Media (rajamobil.com) </h3>

 **Web Developer** @ [Rajamobil](https://www.rajamobil.com/) _(Sep 2017 - May 2019)_ <br>
-I worked at Rajamobil as a web developer, whose job is to developed and maintain the Rajamobil website along with the MyRajamobil application and also websites for Rajamobil clients.
+I worked at Rajamobil as a web developer, whose job is to developed and maintain the Rajamobil website along with the MyRajamobil application and also Rajamobil backoffice.

 **_Notable activities & responsibilities :_**
 - Assisted senior developers in designing and implementing backend functionalities
-- Develop and maintain Rajamobil Website and Rajamobil internal dashboard
+- Develop and maintain Rajamobil Website and Rajamobil backoffice
-- Develop and maintain API, used for MyRajamobil application & Rajamobil clients
+- Develop and maintain API, used for MyRajamobil application
-- Designing and develop backend systems for Panel Rajamotor using PHP and YII-2
+- Designing and develop backend systems for Backoffice Rajamotor using PHP and YII-2
 - Participated in code reviews and implemented improvements based on feedback
 - Mentoring internship developers, providing guidance, code reviews, and knowledge sharing sessions

-**_Technologies used:_** PHP, YII Framework, Node.js, MySQL, HTML, CSS, JavaScript
+**_Technologies used:_** PHP, YII Framework, AngularJS, MySQL, HTML, CSS, JavaScript
 <br><br>

 <hr>